Seán Cullen: Career

 Cullen entered into the public eye in 1987 as a member of musical comedy group Corky and the Juice Pigs.
-Corky and the Juice Pigs toured the world, winning awards at the Edinburgh Fringe & performing at Just for Laughs in Montreal eight times.
+Corky and the Juice Pigs toured the world, winning awards at the Edinburgh Fringe and performing at Just for Laughs in Montreal eight times.
 The group was also featured on Fox's MADtv.
 They released two comedy albums.
 The group broke up in 1998, after ten years together.

 Following the breakup, Cullen began performing solo, often accompanied by musician Dylan Goodhue.
 He wrote and mounted his own one-man show called Wood, Cheese and Children which went on to become a special in CTV's Comedy Now! series and was nominated for a Gemini Award.
 Also in 1998, he was in a sketch comedy show in England called Unnatural Acts.

 Cullen has appeared frequently on Canadian television, including CBC's Royal Canadian Air Farce, CTV's The Associates, and The Comedy Network's Patti and Liocracy.
 He has appeared on American sitcoms, such as The Ellen Show and Payne.
 He has been a guest on The Late Late Show with Craig Kilborn, hosted NBC's Late Friday, and has been featured in comedy bits on The Tonight Show with Jay Leno in which he visits an event and interviews other attendees.
 He also supplied the voices of Four, Five, and Seven in the show, Seven Little Monsters.
 He has appeared on Comedy Central's Premium Blend, and his own Comedy Central Presents special in 2002.
 He also portrayed comedian Jackie Gleason in the 2002 TV movie entitled Martin and Lewis.

 In 2003, Cullen produced his own sitcom, The Seán Cullen Show, for the CBC.
 It lasted for one six-episode season.
 Also at Christmas 2003, CBC aired the Seán Cullen's Home for Christmas special.
 Cullen hosted the 17th and 18th Annual Gemini Awards Galas in 2002 and 2003 respectively, winning a Gemini himself the latter year for hosting the former gala.
 He has also won awards in 2001 for his gala performance at Just for Laughs, and in 2006 for hosting What Were They Thinking?, a CTV program in which Cullen visited various unusual and somewhat inexplicable landmarks around Canada.
 Cullen, along with Goodhue, hosted The Just For Laughs 20th Anniversary Special on CBC.

 In 2004, Cullen appeared as Max Bialystock in the Canadian production of The Producers for Mirvish Productions, earning him a Dora Mavor Award nomination.
 In July 2005, CBC Radio One began airing Simply Seán, a music radio program hosted by Cullen.
 In 2005, he hosted the documentary series What Were They Thinking? for The Comedy Network, for which he won a Gemini Award for best host in a lifestyle, practical information or performing arts program at the 21st Gemini Awards in 2006.